SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/mqtt-static-templates.md

 To ease device integration {{< product-c8y-iot >}} already supports a number of static templates that can be used by any client without the need to create your own templates.
 These templates focus on the most commonly used messages for device management purposes.

-To use the templates listed below, you need to publish the messages to the topic <kbd>s/us</kbd> (<kbd>t/us</kbd> for transient processing of published content, <kbd>q/us</kbd> for quiescent processing of published content or <kbd>c/us</kbd> for CEP processing of published content.
-Refer to [SmartREST > Processing mode](/reference/smartrest-one#processing-mode) in the *Reference guide* for further information.
+To use the templates listed below, you must publish the messages to the topic <kbd>s/us</kbd> (<kbd>t/us</kbd> for transient processing of published content, <kbd>q/us</kbd> for quiescent processing of published content or <kbd>c/us</kbd> for CEP processing of published content.
+Refer to [SmartREST 1.0 > The protocol > Processing mode](/reference/smartrest-one#processing-mode) in the *Reference guide* for further information.

-You need to subscribe to the topic <kbd>s/ds</kbd> to receive operations with the static templates.
+You must subscribe to the topic <kbd>s/ds</kbd> to receive operations with the static templates.

 #### Templates quick reference